 At this point, you can dice or mince the mushrooms if your recipe calls for that.

 This step-by-step is the safest method for chopping mushrooms.
-The big trick to slicing mushroom is to pay attention to the thickness of your slices.
-Mushrooms are 92% water and will shrink during the cooking process.
+The big trick to cut the mushrooms is to pay attention to the thickness of your slices.
+Mushrooms are 92% water and will shrink during the cooking process (we love to saute mushrooms).
 Therefore, if you are cooking them, your slices should be on the thicker side.
 If you are using the mushrooms raw on a salad, the texture would probably be better if they are sliced thin.